Agnyaathavaasi: Plot

 Govinda "Vindha" Bhargav, a powerful businessman, receives news of his younger son Mohan Bhargav's death in a car accident while in Italy.
 Soon after, assassins enter his hotel room, and one of them holds up a phone.
 On the other end, Vindha's friends Sarma and Varma reveal that they orchestrated his son's death and plan to take over his empire.
 Vindha secretly records this conversation before being killed by the gunmen.

 The news of Vindha's death reaches his second wife, Indrani Bhargav, who discovers the audio file of Vindha's alleged killers.
 She contacts Appaji, the brother of Vindha's deceased first wife Krishnaveni, to summon an unknown person.
 Appaji informs the unknown person, who is revealed to be Abhishikth Bhargav, Vindha's eldest son.
 After performing his father's last rites in Varanasi, Abhi travels from Assam to Hyderabad, where his father's possible killers live.
 He gets a job in his father's company under the pseudonym Balasubramanyam and befriends Sukumari, Varma's daughter, and Suryakantham, Sarma's secretary.
 Abhi discovers that the recorded phone conversation was faked, as there are no international calls registered on Sarma and Varma's phones.
 Meanwhile, unknown assailants attempt to kill Abhi, but he kills them in self-defense.
-The last attacker reveals that the true mastermind is Seetharam, the son of Vindha's former business partner, Dheenabandhu.
+The last attacker reveals that the true mastermind is Seetharam, the son of Vindha's former business partner, Aditya Bandaru.
 ACP Sampath, leading the police investigation, delves into Vindha's past.

-Vindha, originally a middle-class man, built a successful pharmaceutical company and planned to set up a factory in a remote village.
+Past: Vindha, originally a middle-class man, built a successful pharmaceutical company and planned to set up a factory in a remote village.
 However, Vindha refused to bribe a local politician, who incited villagers to attack Vindha's factory with help from Vindha's friend Aditya Bandaru.
 During their escape on a charter plane, Vindha's medicine vial is destroyed, but Vindha secretly keeps a second vial.
 Vindha begins to suspect his friends after observing their behaviour.
 While on a holiday in Bali with his pregnant first wife Krishnaveni, there is an attempt on her life.
 She is presumed dead, but it is revealed that another woman wearing the same robe was mistakenly killed.
 Vindha sends Krishnaveni to her brother Appaji's house for safety, but she dies shortly after giving birth to Abhi.
 Vindha raises Abhi to be indifferent to wealth, considering it a necessary trait to lead his empire.
 With Abhi's consent, Vindha marries Indrani, who becomes Mohan's mother.